NIX369/CV_Challenge/README.md

 I build the Xception model as specified and one major observation initially was, the DNN uses RGB input images of size (224x224).
 The dataset provided has the following size (200x200) & color_channel = 1; because of black and white images.

-The neural network with the mentioned parameters are in the notebook: XML_train_model_tfrecords.ipynb
+The neural network with the mentioned parameters are in the notebook: XML_tfrecords.ipynb

 # Final Remarks: